Shopify/deterministic-wasi-ctx/README.md

 ## Contributing

 `deterministic-wasi-ctx` is a beta project and will be under major development.
 We welcome feedback, bug reports and bug fixes.
 We're also happy to discuss feature development but please discuss the features in an issue before contributing.

+## Structure

+The `deterministic-wasi-ctx-test-programs` crate is used to build a collection of Wasm files invoking WASI functions that the integration tests in the `deterministic-wasi-ctx` crate use to verify the output from those Wasm files is deterministic.